All Episodes

 I'm a man of the people.

-I went in there and and uh we're standing, they brought us some fried shrimp.
+I went in there and we're standing.

 People wonder why the biggest shrimp in the world are in Kansas City when there's no shrimp there before they're shipped in.

-He said, No, no, no, no, I do too.
+He said, no, no, no, no, I do too.

-Uh but every and a we were sitting eating dinner, a woman came up and tapped me on the shoulder.
+A woman came up and tapped me on the shoulder.

-Would you would you sign this?
+Would you sign this?

-And I said, sure, and I signed it.
+And I signed it.

 It's up to him.